 Why You Should Choose Evansville Surgical Associates for Your Hepatobiliary Surgery

 It should be clear by now that your hepatobiliary system is extremely important to your overall health and quality of life.
 This is also why you should only trust the best for your procedure.
-Our team at Evansville Surgical Associates includes hepatobiliary specialists Dr. Chandra Cherukupalli and Dr. Andrea Lester who work with your referring physicians to ensure that you receive the highest quality of care.
+Our team at Evansville Surgical Associates includes hepatobiliary specialists Dr. Chandra Cherukupalli and Dr. Andrea Jester who work with your referring physicians to ensure that you receive the highest quality of care.

 Types of Hepatobiliary Surgical Procedures

 Hepatobiliary surgical procedures can come in many forms.
 These include liver resection, pancreatic resections, and cholecystectomy.
 Liver resections are common if a tumor is found in the organ or in the case of certain metastatic colorectal cancers.
 The surgeon will completely remove the tumor along with any surrounding tissue that may contain traces of the tumor.

 Pancreatic resection is often performed for both cancer and benign diseases.
 They can be performed laparoscopically depending on the process of the disease.
 Cholecystectomy involves the complete removal of the gallbladder.
 This may be due to gallstones, inflammation, or polyps.

 Cholecystectomy procedures are one of the most common surgical procedures we perform at Evansville Surgical Associates.
 In fact, we’ve performed over 40,000 cholecystectomies over the past 20 years!
 With that level of experience and expertise, it’s clear why you should choose Evansville Surgical Associates for your hepatobiliary surgery.